Source: CDC, 2020.

 Course price: $10*

-*This course is free.
+*This course is free until 9-15-20.
 Please use code COV19 on payment page to bypass payment.

 Infection Special: Control, Prevention, Bloodborne Pathogens, SARS, and Flu.
 15 contact hours, $29.
 Go to Infection Special >>>

 The appearance of the novel COVID-19 virus in Wuhan, China has made international headlines as it spread rapidly through that country and then to the rest of the world.
-As of April 18, 2020, the virus is the deadliest disease in the U.S., killing more people each day than cancer or heart disease.
+The virus is currently the deadliest disease in the U.S., killing more people each day than cancer or heart disease.

 This course presents the history of the new coronavirus, its swift movement into other countries and its evolution into a global pandemic.
-Through illustrations, discussions and daily updates, we present the new virus (initially called 2019-nCoV) and how it has burst upon the scene.
+Through illustrations, discussions and daily updates, we present the novel coronavirus (2019-nCoV), how it has burst upon the scene, and what's being done to prevent its spread.

 This course has been approved for Case Managers by the Commission on Case Manager Certification (CCMC) for 2 contact hours.
 Activity code: H00041717; Approval code: 200136627.